Mojahed91/Quantum-Fourier-Transform-for-n-qubits/README.md

 ## Introduction

-The primary objective of this project is to demonstrate through simulation that our protocol can effectively measure the level of coherent errors in a quantum circuit.
-The included tutorials were developed as a follow-up to my master's research, intended for publication in an article.
+This project aims to simulate the measurement of coherent errors in a quantum circuit and demonstrate the effectiveness of our protocol.
+The tutorials included in this repository are a continuation of my master's research and are intended for publication in a research article.

 ## Motivation and Examples